micheal-ndoh/ChatMe/tests/README.md

 ```

-Test on different containers on thesame network:
+Test on different containers on the same network:

 **Firstly create a network:**
 ```rs